-- Painted lines shall be highly visible, true to required dimensions, uniform and straight. - growth (May, June, September). - Preseason inspection shall include a pre-season cut, layout of lines for the season, ensure square corners, be complete and free of disrepair, and findings logged. - During each painting session, field inspections shall be logged for record.
+- Painted lines shall be highly visible, true to required dimensions, uniform and straight. - Playing lines shall be kept in good condition, especially during months of high use and high growth (May, June, September). - Preseason inspection shall include a pre-season cut, layout of lines for the season, ensure square corners, be complete and free of disrepair, and findings logged. - During each painting session, field inspections shall be logged for record.